Diversity is Ontario’s greatest strength say 4 white people running for Premier - The Beaverton

 Queen’s Sociology Professor Emily Jenkins had a different take, explaining that while Ontario’s biggest strength is indeed diversity, that diversity is required elsewhere.

 “Ontario values our multiculturalism greatly, but the diversity of talent and lived experience that exists within our workforce is desperately needed for vital tasks like running tech startups, innovating digital advertising businesses, venture capital consulting, and being Drake.
-More mundane callings like keeping our hospitals from collapsing, overhauling the education system and solving the housing crisis—that can all be left to a small group of white people over 50.”
+More mundane callings like keeping our hospitals from collapsing, overhauling the education system and solving the crisis—that can all be left to a small group of white people over 50.”

-Following the leaders debate, all hopefuls for premier made campaign stops in Northern Ontario, where they told the audience that Ontario’s greatest strength was “real, honest, salt-of-the-earth Ontarians… if you know what I .”
+Following the leaders debate, all hopefuls for premier made campaign stops in Northern Ontario, where they told the audience that Ontario’s greatest strength was “real, honest, salt-of-the-earth Ontarians… if you know what I mean.”